intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Other Configuration
 The field `input` contains your input data configuration.

-* src: the queue you subscribe for your input data, e.g. a default config of Redis on local machine is `localhost:6379`, note that please use the host address in your network instead of localhost or 127.0.0.1 when you run serving in cluster, make sure other nodes in cluster could also recognize this address.
+* src: the queue you subscribe for your input data, e.g. a default config of Redis on local machine is `localhost:6379`.
+Note that please use the host address in your network instead of localhost or 127.0.0.1 when you run serving in cluster, and make sure other nodes in cluster could also recognize this address.
-* image_shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`, you should use the same shape of data which trained your model, in Tensorflow the format is usually HWC and in other models the format is usually CHW.
+* image_shape: the shape of your input data, e.g. a default config for pretrained imagenet is `3,224,224`.
+You should use the same shape of data which trained your model.
+In TensorFlow the format is usually HWC and in other models the format is usually CHW.

 The field `params` contains your inference parameter configuration.

-* batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512.
+* batch_size: the batch size you use for model inference.
+We recommend this value to be not smaller than 4 and not larger than 512.
 In general, using larger batch size means higher throughput, but also increase the latency between batches accordingly.
 * top_n: the top N classes in the prediction result. **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

 The field `spark` contains your spark configuration.